liver2/APCS_Szabo_Boggle/README.md

 3. Mark the Tile that was just examined to indicate that one cannot return to that tile.
 Do Step 2 for the neighboring tile that matches.
 4. Base case: If an equal number of un-returnable tiles exist as the length of the word, the word has been constructed; the boolean can be set to "true".
 To accomodate the possibility of several tile combinations of "LI", for example, recursion is required.

+## Alternate Approach
+Construct an array of Strings of length 16 from the board.
+How many are there?
+(This would be a good competition math problem!)
+Use a recursive word search method to find dictionary words from this array of Strings.